-A practicum is often scheduled in the second year, while the culminating project is typically scheduled after most of the required courses have been taken.
-Given the busy schedules of MPH-PEP students, extensions for both practicum and culminating projects can be arranged with advisor or program director approval.
+The program begins in the summer term.
+Students spend approximately 10-15 hours of work per week per three-credit-hour course.
+Most students take two courses (six credits) per semester.
+An Applied Practice Experience is often scheduled in the second year, and the Integrative Learning Experience is typically scheduled after most of the required courses have been taken.
+Given the busy schedules of most MPH-PEP students, extensions for both practicum and culminating projects aren’t uncommon and can be arranged with program director approval.